chicagology

 In reply to this Mr. Payne said:

-Mr. Hanecy is a charming gentleman.
+- Mr. Hanecy is a charming gentleman.
 It was the original intention of the trustee to condemn Mr. Ward’s easement, but it was not done because the park commissioners only had the power to start these proceedings.
 Now there will be no objection on the part of the commissioners, and we will begin at once.
 I think the statute which was passed in 1891 and amended in 1903 covers the point clearly and precisely.

 There are instances on record where authorities of parks have started such proceedings and have been successful.
 I do not see where this will fail.
 I am disappointed in the Supreme court’s decision, but it is by no means the finish of the case.

 Two courses were left open to us by this decision.
 Either we could ask for a rehearing or we could institute condemnation proceedings.
-S it is now two years, two months and a half until the time set by the Field will for the selection of a site expires we deemed it almost too short a time to ask for a rehearing.
+It is now two years, two months and a half until the time set by the Field will for the selection of a site expires we deemed it almost too short a time to ask for a rehearing.

 Expects Victory for People.